Osiris-Team/Osiris-Team/dev_contract.md

 The "Pro" rate includes some benefits over the "Basic" rate:

 - Minimum 4 hours of work per week guaranteed.
+- The Client can set online live meetings or meetings in person if possible.
 - The Client can set deadlines for tasks.
-  - The Developer must agree to the deadline in writing and can disagree within 3 days, otherwise, the Developer agrees automatically.
+  - The Developer must agree to the deadline in writing.
-  - If the Developer fails to complete the tasks by the deadline, the rate/payment for those tasks is cut by 50%.
+  - If the Developer fails to complete the tasks by the deadline, the rate/payment for those tasks can be cut by 50%, this decision is at the sole discretion of the Client.
 - The Clients' tasks get prioritized over Clients with the "Basic" rate.

 ### Expert rate